 - Pick up: Students will be able to pick up confiscated phones in the main office at the end of the day.
 We will record instances where phones were confiscated, and repeat violations will result in requiring phone check in at the start of the day and/or parent pick up.

 - Students who's device has been taken away 2 time may pick it up at the end of the day.
 Students who's device have been confiscated more than 2 times, device will need to be picked up by parent or guardian.

 - Hard Working - We are prepared, where we’re supposed to be, and on task.
 Getting it done!

 - Advocates - We can respectfully communicate needs related to behavior, emotions, and work tasks.

 - Willing - We are flexible and willing to give things a try, even when the task is new and challenging.

 - Kind - We respect ourselves, others, and surroundings and use kind language always.

 - Socially Appropriate - We are socially appropriate when interacting with others in person and on social media.

 - During the first week of school, students will have an assigned table in the cafeteria.
-Teachers will escort students from the classroom to the cafeteria during that week.
+Teachers will escort students to and from the classroom to the cafeteria during that first week.

 - Starting on the second week of school, students will select the table they want to sit for the quarter, and seating charts for each table will be created for the quarter.

-- The cafeteria is broken up into three sections designated by a sign on the wall nearest the section.
+- The cafeteria is divided into three sections designated by a sign on the wall nearest the section.

 Arrival in the Cafeteria & Lunch Line